BNSC1/android-notes/README.md

 Running blocking tasks in UI thread should be avoided as it will cause UI lag or even ANR, leading to poor user experience

+`android:process` in `AndroidManifest` allows an app running in multiple processes

 ## Lifecycle

 Activity: